chjudge/t3-ganza/README.md

 ## GOALS

-* checkin - used at checkin desk and by goons on phones in TLC
+* checkin - used at checkin desk in TLC
-    * field to enter ticket number
+    * fast pass field
-        * when entering number check if exists, check if already checked in, check is has name
-    * if has no name, display field for name
+    * field to enter name
-    * name is saved with user
+    * field to say whether they need a checked coat
+    * if coat_check then generate number
 * coat - used at coat check desk
-    * field to enter ticket number to check coat
+    * field to enter coatcheck number to indicate coat is checked
-        * generates coat check number, guy takes coat to hook
-    * field to enter ticket number or name to checout coat
+    * field to enter coatcheck number to indicate coat is taken back
-        * displays coat check number, guy goes to get coat
-* ticket - used at ticket table in SAC
-    * field for ticket number and name
+    * field to enter name to search for coat check number
-        * name field is optional so we can give multiple
-    * bulk ticket option for giving to people for CLP groups
-    * generates ticket in db
-* counter - used by traffic moniter goons and maybe int TLC to know when to send people over
+* counter - used by traffic moniter goons and maybe in TLC to know when to send people over
     * buttons to increment and decrement
     * sync number of people
     * display number of people checked in
+* admin - dashboard ish to display live data from the db

 ## Development